hyperloot-nft/hyperloot-assets/README.md

 ## Directory

 	.
-	├── nft			# Assets used in NFT design
-	├── cards		# Assets used in card design
+	├── cards		# Assets used in HyperLoot Card
 	├── LICENSE
 	└── README.md